top of page

 GRAND CHALLENGES

-2018-2022: The physical basis of consciousness
+First Grand Challenge: Discovering the physical basis of consciousness

 A long-standing challenge in physics is reconciling quantum mechanics and general relativity.
 At quantum scales, a fundamental uncertainty in the position and momentum of a particle renders difficulty in measuring the curvature of space-time at its exact location.
 Meanwhile, at cosmological scales, the curvature of space-time appears irregular and dynamic.
 The goal of this Grand Challenge is to devise a theoretical framework that describes the curvature of the universe using mechanical laws, rather than empirically-derived constants which are not valid at every scale - with a metric tensor that emerges directly from an extended model of particle physics.